jm-multiverse/secret-recipe/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 Secret Recipe API is a RESTful social platform for food enthusiasts to share and discover recipes.
-Built with Kotlin and Spring Boot, it features JWT for secure authentication and integrates Grafana/Prometheus for monitoring.
-It's designed for scalability and flexibility, supporting a broad range of social interactions among users.
+Built with Kotlin and Spring Boot, it allows users to publish, edit, and delete recipes, and interact with other users by following them, saving recipes, and leaving reviews.
+It features authentication and authorization using JWT, integration and load testing, metrics collection and visualization, and container orchestration using Docker Compose.
+It also includes a Postman API collection and environment for easy exploration of the API.
+It's designed for scalability and flexibility, while supporting a broad range of social interactions among users.

 ### Purpose
 This API is a project developed as part of the Multiverse/Expedia Group Software Development Engineer Apprenticeship program.
 It is intended to showcase the skills and knowledge gained throughout the program, including software development, testing, and design.

 ## Features
-- **User Authentication**: Secure login and role-based access using JWT.
+- **Authentication and Authorization**: Secure login and role-based access using JWT.
-- **Profile Management**: Customize profiles with display names, bios, and more.
+- **User Profiles**: Customize profiles with display names, bios, and more.
 - **Recipe Management**: Publish, edit, delete, and manage visibility for recipes.
-- **Community Interaction**: Save and review recipes, like reviews, and follow other users.
+- **Social Interaction**: Interact with other users by following them, saving recipes, and leaving reviews and liking reviews.
+- **Integration and Load Testing**: Integration and load tests using JUnit 5 and K6.
 - **Metrics Collection**: Collect and visualize application metrics using Prometheus and Grafana.
+- **Container Orchestration**: Run the application in a containerized environment using Docker Compose.
 - **API Documentation**: Explore the API using Postman.
-- **Testing**: Integration and load tests using JUnit 5 and K6.
 - **Security**: Secure application configuration using Spring Security.
-- **Containerization**: Run the application in a containerized environment using Docker Compose.
 - **Database**: Data persistence using H2 in-memory database.
 - **Observability**: Monitor application health, metrics, and more using Spring Boot Actuator.
 - **Error Handling**: Consistent error handling using `ApiResponse<T>`.

 ## Documentation
-A full list of available endpoints, including request and response formats is available in the [Postman API Documentation](https://documenter.getpostman.com/view/15910732/2s93sc4Chu).
+A full list of available endpoints, including request and response formats, is available in the [Postman API Documentation](https://documenter.getpostman.com/view/15910732/2s93sc4Chu).

 ### Endpoints
 The following is a brief overview of the available endpoints.